awsdocs/amazon-sagemaker-developer-guide/doc_source/search.md

 + Find the best performing model by reviewing training job and model metrics, such as training loss or validation accuracy\.
 + Trace a model's lineage to the training job and its related resources, such as the training datasets\.

 This topic covers searching from the SageMaker console and the SageMaker API\.
-For information on searching in Amazon SageMaker Studio, see [Compare and Evaluate Trials](studio-leaderboard.md)\.
+For information on searching in Amazon SageMaker Studio, see [Search Experiments Using Studio](experiments-search-studio.md)\.

 **Topics**
 + [Sample Notebooks for Managing ML Experiments](#search-sample-notebooks)